 Winner: AirPods Max

 Controlling AirPods relies heavily on Siri, with many requests requiring you to speak “Hey Siri” before issuing a command, such as forwarding to the next song, controlling volume, or pausing your content.
-You may also double-tap the stems of your AirPods to trigger specific actions, but they are limited to calling upon Siri, pausing/playing your music, and either skipping forward or moving backward a track.
-Not all of these functions can be enabled at once and must be selected within the Settings app.
+You may also double-tap the stems of your AirPods to trigger specific actions: The AirPods 3 received a significant upgrade for these controls with force sensor control along with double and triple-press options, making them more versatile and more similar to the AirPods Pro.
+However, even with triple-press, not all of these functions can be enabled at once and must be selected within the Settings app.
 Additionally, there is no way to control the volume of your content directly via AirPods; you will need to use your iPhone or Apple Watch.

 The AirPods Max feature two control buttons on the top of the right ear cup: A Digital Crown and a singular button.
 The Digital Crown is similar to the one found on the Apple Watch but instead larger — you can use the control to adjust the AirPods Max’s volume level, skip between tracks, answer phone calls, and activate Siri.
 The singular button can switch between Apple Active Noise Cancelation and Transparency Mode quickly; block out the surroundings, or amplify them when needed.

-If you plan on jamming out, the AirPods offer up to 24 hours of listening time when paired with their respective charging case, but each AirPod only holds five hours of charge.
+If you plan on an extended jam-out session, the AirPods 3 offer up to 30 hours of listening time when paired with their respective charging case, but each AirPod only holds six hours of charge (less if you are using spatial audio).
 You can charge up your earbuds with three hours of listening time in only 15 minutes.
 On the other hand, the AirPods Max will get you through 20 hours of listening time without needing to recharge.
 Apple even notes that five minutes of charging will give you up to 90 minutes of listening when needed.

 The only battery feature we don’t love with the AirPods Max is that they must be placed into Apple’s custom-designed case to shut off.
 That’s right, there is no actual power button on the headphones.
 Instead, they use magnets to detect when they’ve been inserted into Apple’s case.
 Otherwise, when it comes to battery life, AirPod Max takes the cake.